StanChart eyes joint deal after backing down in U.S

 "But if you assume some underlying truth in the allegations, then it is a middling settlement - still a hefty price to pay for a continuing licence to run a branch in New York."

-Sands, a 50-year-old former McKinsey consultant, has run the Asia-focused bank for the past six years and his success in the role had even made him a possible candidate for the job of governor of the Bank of England.
-Earlier this month, Standard Chartered reported a strong first-half performance, setting it up for a 10th straight year of record profits.
+The 50-year-old former McKinsey consultant has run the Asia-focused bank for the past six years and his success in the role had even made him a possible candidate for the job of governor of the Bank of England.
+Earlier this month, Standard Chartered reported a strong first half performance setting it up for a 10th straight year of record profits.

 Monday's settlement offered some relief to shareholders, but investors were quick to point out that Standard Chartered still had some way to go before closing the most regrettable chapter in its history.